All work and no play makes Jack a dull boy.

 Jack’s jeans are the classic Lee 101 Riders in dark blue selvedge denim, the same model worn by James Dean in Giant and Rebel Without a Cause and by Steve McQueen in The Hunter, also released in 1980.
 These sanforized jeans with the original zip fly (a Lee innovation dating back to 1926) can be identified by the black tag with “Lee” in yellow on the corner of the back right pocket as well as Lee’s signature decorative curved “Lazy S” stitching across each of the back pockets.

 Jack wears a brown leather belt with contrasting tan edge-stitching and a thick squared steel single-prong buckle.

-Apropos his now neglected position as caretaker, Jack wears a pair of well-worn work boots that appear to be Timberland’s classic six-inch waterproof boots in gold wheat-colored burnished full-grain leather, now offered as part of the Timberland Heritage line from Timberland as well as Amazon.
+Apropos his now neglected position as caretaker, Jack wears a pair of well-worn work boots that appear to be Timberland‘s classic six-inch waterproof boots with gold wheat-colored burnished full-grain leather uppers, now offered as part of the Timberland Heritage line from Timberland as well as Amazon.

 Designed for waterproof comfort with seam-sealed construction, rubber lug outsoles, and brown leather padded collars, these plain-toe boots are derby-laced with seven brass grommets on each side for the two-tone laces.

 Barely glimpsed on Jack’s left wrist is a steel wristwatch, which he wears throughout the film.

 God, I’d give anything for a drink.
 I’d give my goddamned soul for just a glass of beer.

 While Jack Torrance’s soul is certainly up for grabs, it’s not beer but bourbon that ends up satiating the part of him that has been craving a drink after spending the better part of a year on the wagon.